mathewlowry/myhub-gpt/ChatGP experiment home.md

 	* [[Summarisers]]: the prompts used by MyHub to create summaries of notes.
 Each Summarisers can be applied with a different length (X), as they all end with "Limit your response to X words".
 	* [[Agent Prompts]]: the agent prompts used in the experiments
 	* analyses of each experiment
+* [[Ideas]]: this is where I drop ideas for future experiments, generally as I analyse experiments